bit-whisperer/Watch9ReconstructFixed/README.md

 # Watch9 Reconstruct
 Introduced in 2017, Watch9 was the Watch page's layout up until 2019.
 This userscript aims to restore that layout.

+This was broken with the new youtube updates but was able to work again with some code rearranging.

 # Screenshots
 ![Watch page, with Watch9 Reconstruct active.](assets/Preview.png)
 ![Old autoplay with "Up next" title](assets/Autoplay.png)